kulics/koral/book-en/document.md

 Because the computer processor has a computational bottleneck, it is impossible to process everything one by one in a single-line order.
 In order to increase the processing capacity, we often need to use asynchronous parallel to solve the calculation problem.

-The .Net platform has its own thread library `System.Threading` , which can be used to query related interfaces.

 Here we talk about how to handle threading problems more simply, that is, asynchronous processing.

 In other languages, it can be considered as the `async/await` of the asynchronous programming final solution.